damiecode/SnipeX/README.md

 <br>

 # Game Development steps
+## Game Requirements
+- Intermediate level of JavaScript
+- Code editor
+- Web browser
+- Local web server
+- Assets – map in JSON format and images (you can use the ones coming with this tutorial files)

 ## Add dependencies
  - In your terminal run ```npm init -y``` to generate the package.json file.
  - Run ```npm install --dev webpack webpack-cli webpack-dev-server``` to add webpack dependencies.